-Participating bands will present a concert free of repertoire restrictions for an audience of their peers, friends, families, and a panel of nationally recognized collegiate conductors/music educators.
-In addition to performing in beautiful and historic Pease Auditorium on the campus of EMU, each band will receive a performance recording, adjudicator recordings and a 30-min. educational clinic, interact with EMU applied faculty, and enjoy performances by other ensembles, including the EMU Wind Symphony.
-An added feature of GLCBF is that directors may also chose to receive personal video commentary with tips and conducting suggestions for their own professional growth.
+Participating bands will have the opportunity to perform free of repertoire restrictions for an audience of their peers, friends, families, and a panel of nationally recognized conductors/music educators.
+In addition to performing in beautiful and historic Pease Auditorium on the campus of EMU, each band will receive a performance recording, adjudicator recorded comments and a 20-min. educational clinic, interact with EMU applied faculty, and enjoy performances by other ensembles, including the EMU Wind Symphony.
+An added feature of the Great Lakes Festival is that directors will also receive personal video commentary containing tips and conducting suggestions for their individual professional growth.

 Rodney Dorsey is professor of music in bands at the Indiana University Jacobs School of Music; a position he has held since fall 2018.